andreshyer/neo4j-backup/README.md

 but rather to be used in instances where a Dump file is not an option.
 Such as moving data from Neo4j to a different type of database.

-Also, this repo aims to be as simplistic as possible with two main purposes.
+Also, this repository aims to be as simple as possible with two main purposes.
 To download a Neo4j graph without using a Dump file and to be able to upload that data to a different Neo4j graph.
 Only simple Cypher statements are used to import and extract data from Neo4j.
 The data is downloaded as json files.